chilliard99/CEN3031/Sprint3.md

   - Added handleRightClick() which allows the user to right click to remove a card from its given location.
   - Added removeAll() which resets all cards to their basic, back facing, state.
   - Added setSuit(), setVal(), and displaySuit() handler functions to manage the process of adding a card.
+  - Displayed the raw probability data in the hands tab.

 Backend: